-- Number of LEP or D/HH/DB persons requesting court interpreters; - Assessment of current language needs to determine if additional services or translated materials should be provided: - Assessing whether staff members adequately understand LAP policies and procedures and how to carry them out; - Gathering feedback from LEP, deaf and hearing impaired communities around the state; and, - Identification of challenges or trends your court is experiencing with providing language access services.
+- Assessment of current language needs to determine if additional services or translated materials should be provided; - Assessing whether staff members adequately understand LAP policies and procedures and how to carry them out and - □ Identification of challenges or trends your court is experiencing with providing language access services.

 Any revisions made to the Plan will be communicated to all court personnel, and an updated version of the plan will be posted on the court's web site.
-In addition, the Kitsap County Superior and Juvenile Court will submit to the AOC a copy of any updated information contained in this LAP within 60 days of its approval by the Kitsap County Superior Court Bench.
+In addition, the Kitsap County District Court will submit to the AOC a copy of any updated information contained in this LAP within 60 days of its approval by Kitsap County District Court.